opendaylight/docs/docs/user-guide/service-function-chaining.rst

       }
     }

-The depolyed topology like this:
+The deployed topology like this:

 ::